aspnetzero/documents/doc/Step-by-step-publish-to-azure.md

 ### Send The Publish Files to The Azure

 Files should be sent to the Azure via FTP.
-Upload files from under the **dist** to the **www** folder in the Azure.
+Transfer files from the **dist** to the **www** folder in the Azure.
 The folder structure should look like:

 <img src="images/azure-publish-angular-filezilla.png">